Guyana votes for leader to manage early years of oil boom

 In past elections, it has taken the country three to five days to report official results.

-(This story has been refiled to change “Guayans” to “voters in Guayana” in first paragraph)
+(This story has been refiled to fix typographical error in first paragraph to make it “Guyana” instead of “Guayana”)

 Reporting by Neil Marks in Georgetown; Writing by Luc Cohen; Editing by Jonathan Oatis